49. Pop Art

 How was it represented in the other arts – music, architecture, and literature?

-The movement also created a new style for everyday items to make them more artistic, colourful, and extreme.
+The movement also created a new fashion style for everyday consumer items, electronics and appliances to make them more artistic, colorful, and extreme.
 Pop art in fashion and design had to do with spicing up the drab, simple designs of the minimalist movement, which had come before.

 Was it great?